temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 touch src/client.ts
 ```

-Copy and paste the following code:
+Add the following code to your file to create a client that will kick off your Workflow Execution:

 <!--SNIPSTART typescript-hello-client-->
 <!--SNIPEND-->